Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 A confusing layout is like a messy shop window—it won’t entice anyone to step inside.

 Avoid templates that, at first glance, look good but can be extremely difficult to manipulate.
-I often find jobseekers who use these templates spend more time trying to insert content into the boxes provided and forego the essentials.
+I often find jobseekers who use these free resume templates spend more time trying to insert content into the boxes provided and forego the essentials.
 This is a bad mistake.

 Finally, when building content, make use of bullet points.
 Using bullet points allows room for the reader to breed, makes your CV easier on the eyes, and also gives the impression of professionalism and clarity.
 Stick to no more than 5-8 bullet points per job.

 In a few seconds, I will know if I want to read more.
 The CV’s introduction is a first impression, a virtual handshake, and a chance to captivate the reader’s attention.
 This is the section that will determine whether your CV gets a second look or ends up in the dreaded “no” pile.
+Especially, in Seek.com.au where to get noticed, you’ll need a standout introduction.

 So, what makes a compelling introduction?
 I believe an introduction should be succinct yet impactful.
 Your goal is to provide a snapshot of your professional identity in a few lines.
 You can use strategies such as key target words, company titles, specific industry software, etc.